Tim & Eric try their strangest format yet, the multi-cam sitcom, with ‘Beef House’

 The weirdest part of any conventional multi-cam sitcom is the sound of laughter.

 Whether it’s actual (prompted) laughter from a live studio audience or a laugh track that’s been circulating since the days of I Love Lucy, nothing feels normal about it.
 The guffaws thunder in from an external dimension, breaking through the reality of whatever you’re watching, to offer a demonstration about how you, the viewer, are supposed to react to the proceedings.
-Imagine explaining that to space aliens learning about Earth culture from watching TV!
+Imagine explaining that to space aliens learning about Earth culture from watching TV.

 In their new Adult Swim series, Beef House, Tim Heidecker and Eric Wareheim seem to recognize that, in the year 2020, the false reality of sitcoms now feels weirder than just about anything on Tim & Eric Awesome Show, Great Job!
 By barely tweaking the sitcom format, Beef House sends the whole Tim & Eric aesthetic off into a promising new direction.